 Today we’re going to be adding some sweep picking into our heavy riffs.
 Note that I said “INTO” and not “over”.
 The difference is that these examples would be played on one guitar.
 Not a lead guitar playing over the top of a rhythm guitar.

 In this lesson we’ll be looking at incorporating arpeggios into riffs.
 We’ll be looking at an example on an 8 string guitar and another on a 6 string.
-One of the reasons I like 7 and 8 string guitars is that you can get plenty of low end without losing any of the higher notes.
+One of the reasons I like 7 and 8 string guitars is because you can get plenty of low end without losing any of the higher notes.
 Mixing lower riffs with arpeggios that go up into the higher notes can give your playing some really interesting dynamics.
-Let’s check out these ideas with some examples.
+So, let’s check out these ideas with some examples.